 Which plants put on the best show in our area?
 Here are some of my favorites.

 California native Western redbud turns yellow or red in the fall if conditions allow.
 This plant is truly a four-season plant starting in spring with magenta flowers, then leafing out with apple green heart shaped leaves.
 Colorful seed pods give way to fall color.
 This small native tree or large shrub does well as a patio tree in gardens with good drainage.

-Other California native plants like Western dogwood, Spicebush and Western azalea turn yellow, red or gold in the fall.
+Other native plants like spicebush and Western azalea turn yellow or gold in the fall.
 A native vine that lights up with the onset of autumn is Rogers Red California grape.
 If you have an arbor, wall or fence that needs covering quickly this is your plant.
-The green and gray leaves are transformed in autumn into great draperies of rich, scarlet red leaves with clusters of summer fruit turning all shades of purple.
+The green and gray leaves are transformed in autumn into great draperies of rich, scarlet leaves with clusters of summer fruit turning all shades of purple.

 Edibles that turn color in the fall include blueberries, pomegranate and persimmons.

 Trees and shrubs that do well in our area and provide fall color include Chinese flame tree, ginkgo, Idaho locust, Chinese pistache, crape myrtle, witch hazel, all maples, liquidambar, katsura, dogwood, locust, cherry, crabapple, oakleaf hydrangea, barberry and smoke tree.